 Whether you are going to take the ferry to Scolt Head or want to explore the landside coast nearby, you can head to East Harbour Way in Burnham Overy Staithe, a small Norfolk hamlet.

 If on arrival you don’t fancy a ferry ride or it’s out of season there is a Norfolk coast path which runs from the car park out to Gun Hill Beach.

 Once you’ve spent the day exploring either Scolt Head or Gun Hill, or even both, you can find accommodation nearby at Jolly Sailors park or Poplars holiday park.

 Once you’ve explored the seafront and promenade of Great Yarmouth, less than four miles west lies Burgh Castle which is in the Broads National Park.

 An accessible short circular route of just one mile is perfect for those not wanting to walk far but wishing to see the roman site.
-You can find a map of the short route here with a car park available at Butt Lane.

 If you want a longer route, you can walk from the castle to Great Yarmouth on the coast, although it’s a 4.5-mile walk or a 9-mile round trip.
 You’ll walk along Angles Way and take a riverside route with stunning rural views.
 To see the 4.5 linear route visit here.

 After your short or long walk, thanks to the popularity of Great Yarmouth, there is a huge choice of holiday parks to rest up at including Breydon Water, Burgh Castle Marina and Holiday Park, Burgh Hall and Wild Duck Holiday Park.